rogerlais/LinuxUtils/README.md

 # LinuxUtils
-Small utilities to cotidian use
+Small utilities for cotidian use

 Basically shell scripts